 I am pleased that the city is again moving ahead with capital projects after COVID interrupted much of this work in 2020.
 There is so much more work ahead.
 We can and must be even better caretakers of our city as we continue to invest wisely in our future.
 We must incorporate advanced pedestrian safety measures as we continue an assertive road and sidewalk rehabilitation and maintenance, support development of more robust multi-modal transit, much more heavily invest in our park and conservation areas and carefully lay the groundwork to facilitate desperately needed housing options affordable to seniors, young adults and families.
 As leaders, we must manage a carefully prioritized capital plan and make strategic investments that will strengthen our community and prepare for a sustainable quality of living for our community.

-My husband and I and our two children have reaped many advantages of Newton's exceptional public schools, diversity and quality of life.
-I wish to work to help sustain and build upon these qualities and to pass on to you and future generations what we have been so fortunate to have for ourselves.
+My husband and I and our two children have experienced the many advantages of Newton's exceptional public schools, diversity and quality of life.
+I wish to work to help protect and build upon these qualities and to pass on to you and many generations a secure and sustainable future.

-I am confident that my community work, leadership in public service and professional experience as an architect has demonstrated I can continue to make a meaningful contribution to such necessary work.
+I am confident that my record of accomplishment demonstrates I can continue to make a meaningful contribution to this work.

 You can count on me to listen to your concerns, do my homework - and act with integrity to serve our community.
-I look forward to continued collaboration with the administration, Board of Aldermen and School Committee to tackle this work.
+I look forward to continued collaboration with our mayor, City Council and School Committee.